paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

 Pub.
 L. 111–11, title II, § 2301(b), Mar.
 30, 2009, 123 Stat.
 1101, provided that: “Any reference in a law, map, regulation, document, paper, or other record of the United States to the Snake River Birds of Prey National Conservation Area shall be deemed to be a reference to the Morley Nelson Snake River Birds of Prey National Conservation Area.”

 #### Short Title of 2017 Amendment
-Section 1 of H.R.
-2104, One Hundred Fifteenth Congress, as introduced on Apr.
-20, 2017, which was enacted into law by Pub.
+Pub.
 L. 115–31, div.
-G, title IV, § 431(a)(1), May 5, 2017, 131 Stat.
-502, provided that: “This Act [enacting provisions set out as a note under [section 460iii–4 of this title](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-460iii-4)] may be cited as the ‘Morley Nelson Snake River Birds of Prey National Conservation Area Boundary Modification Act of 2017’.”
+G, title IV, § 431(a)(1) [§ 1], May 5, 2017, 131 Stat.
+502, 842A–3, provided that: “This Act [enacting provisions set out as a note under [section 460iii–4 of this title](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-460iii-4)] may be cited as the ‘Morley Nelson Snake River Birds of Prey National Conservation Area Boundary Modification Act of 2017’.”

 <a id="section-460iii-1"></a>